 3. Now add the coriander, chilli powder, turmeric, and salt, and jaggery or sugar.
 Fry for another minute.

-4. Add the sprouted moong dal and chopped tomato along with the tamarind paste or amchoor (I used tamarind paste).
-Sprinkle some water and cook on low flame covered for 8-10 mins.
+4. Add the sprouted moong dal and chopped tomato along with the amchoor.
+Add some water and cook on low flame covered for 8-10 mins.

-5. When the beans have turned crunchy and chewy, add the garam masala, and garnish with chopped coriander.
+5. When the beans have turned plump and soft, add the garam masala and garnish with chopped coriander.

-Serve hot with steamed rice and some gravy.
+Serve usal hot with steamed rice and some gravy or pav.

-Note: you can pressure cook the sprouted beans until soft and then follow same recipe.
-I prefer to leave it crunchy.
+- You can pressure cook the sprouted beans until soft and then follow the rest of the recipe